puppetlabs/puppetserver/documentation/external_ca_configuration.markdown

 ## Client DN Authentication

 Puppet Server is hosted by a Jetty web server; therefore, Rack-enabled web server configuration is irrelevant.
-For client authentication purposes, Puppet Server can extract the distinguished name (DN) from a client certificate provided during SSL negotiation with the Jetty web server, whether it's an external CA or a Puppet CA. This means the web server no longer needs to be configured to use an `X-Client-DN` request header for client authentication.
+For client authentication purposes, Puppet Server can extract the distinguished name (DN) from a client certificate provided during SSL negotiation with the Jetty web server.
+This means the web server no longer needs to be configured to use an `X-Client-DN` request header for client authentication.

 That said, the use of an `X-Client-DN` request header is still supported for cases where SSL termination of client requests needs to be done on an